How Can You Tell If You Have High Emotional Intelligence? – Part II

 A Thorough Emotional Vocabulary

 Remember, EQ is the ability to identify and understand emotions.
-Research done by Travis Bradberry, who is the author of “Emotional Intelligence 2.0“, suggests that only about 36% of people have this ability.
+Research conducted by Travis Bradberry, who is the author of “Emotional Intelligence 2.0“, suggests that only about 36% of people have this ability.

 This is partially due to an inadequate emotional vocabulary that prevents people from properly identifying what they’re feeling.
 Every negative feeling is simply called, “Bad,” and every positive feeling is, “Good.”